 Who made the world?
 Who made the swan, and the black bear?
 Who made the grasshopper?
 This grasshopper, I mean- the one who has flung herself out of the grass, the one who is eating sugar out of my hand, who is moving her jaws back and forth instead of up and down- who is gazing around with her enormous and complicated eyes.
 Now she lifts her pale forearms and thoroughly washes her face.
 Now she snaps her wings open, and floats away.
 I don’t know exactly what a prayer is.
 I do know how to pay attention, how to fall down into the grass, how to kneel down in the grass, how to be idle and blessed, how to stroll through the fields, which is what I have been doing all day.
 Tell me, what else should I have done?
 Doesn’t everything die at last, and too soon?
 Tell me, what is it you plan to do with your one wild and precious life? – Mary Oliver

-Over the course of the last decade of this journey, I have followed a trail of breadcrumbs laid down by Philosophers, Rumi and the Love poets from East and West, Sama Dhista yoga teacher, and Michael hetherington seasonal yoga author, Philippa Castell, all my present yoga teacher training student friends and current students, Clare Dubois and treesisters, Mark Williams, Richard Davidson, Pema Chodrun, Thich Nhat Hahn and the whole mindfulness movement, Tara Brach, Jocelyn mercado and Willemijn Maas at Elemental life, Rebekah Shaman, Lisa Lister and most recently extinction rebellions Roger Hallam and Gail Bradbrook and Sharon Blackie – if women rose rooted.
+Over the course of the last decade of this journey, I have followed a trail of breadcrumbs laid down by Philosophers, Rumi and the Love poets from East and West, Sama Dhista yoga teacher, and Michael hetherington seasonal yoga author, Philippa Castell, all my present yoga teacher training student friends and current students, Clare Dubois and treesisters, Mark Williams, Richard Davidson, Pema Chodrun, Thich Nhat Hahn and the whole mindfulness movement, Tara Brach, Jocelyn mercado and Willemijn Maas at Elemental life, Rebekah Shaman, Lisa Lister and most recently extinction rebellions Roger Hallam and Gail Bradbrook and Sharon Blackie.

 The Change, the self-belief has been building gradually.
 However, the last couple of years it has really picked up pace.
 Especially since I took a job out of fear that we needed more money than we had.
 But then I did manage to choose to do what I really DID want to do for my 50th birthday (ridiculously, easier said than done) and ended up on a pilgrimage to Tintern Abbey to see the moon, with a crazy troupe of magical folk.

 But things have really gone boom this year following a silent retreat over the January full moon.
-This was followed by a February break with my husband Gareth, for the first time in nearly twenty years of parenting, to the Cambridgeshire fens.
-Driving away from Wales through huge floods, we arrived and settled under huge skies, surrounded by wild swans, in a ancient cottage without electricity.
+This was followed by a February break with my husband Gareth.
+Driving away from Wales through huge floods, we arrived in the Cambridgeshire fens and settled under huge skies, surrounded by wild swans, in a ancient cottage without electricity.
 There I persuade him that it really is time we go adventuring from our home and garden in the Welsh hills.
-He agrees, and we decide I should leave my job and make the arrangements.
-Hence, Peter Scott’s timely advice.
-It came from his autobiography which Gareth was reading that week.
+He agrees.
+Hence, Peter Scott’s timely advice from his autobiography which Gareth was reading that week.
 He loves reading and his two passions in life are nature and the simple, self sufficiency, good life.
 However he, even worse than me, gives his life over to other people’s needs and rarely satisfies anything more than reading about them and dreaming.
 It’s time!

-Shortly after we arrive home, (Friday 13th March, on the 50th anniversary of the novella) Bobby, aka Jonathon Livingston Seagull, re-emerges in my life accompanied by another book, The diary of a somebody, in which a man promises to write a poem a day, I promise myself the same.
+A month later, (Friday 13th March 2020, on the 50th anniversary of the novella) Jonathon Livingston Seagull, re-emerges accompanied by another book, The diary of a somebody, in which a man promises to write a poem a day, I promise myself the same.

 So, what are the arrangements I need to make for this adventure?

 On the Aries new moon I make My vision board.
 I frantically dig out all these images that have been circling around my edges not alllowed into the centre, to gather, like the flock of jackdaws arriving to nest in our chimneys.
-And arrange them in what turns out to be in the shape of a cross.
+And arrange them in, what turns out to be, the shape of a cross.